Happiness through Contentment - The Retreat Phase

 Urban Squatting!

 I cannot say that I understand the concept of rural to urban migration because I was born in an urban environment and lived all my life in the city and again it must be based on what the rural person is trying to achieve by moving to an urban environment.
-What I definitely Do Not understand and sometimes wonder, is why a person would leave the beautiful green, rural Jamaican countryside to squat in some of Jamaica’s harshest urban and most violent concrete ghettos.
+What I definitely Do Not understand and sometimes wonder, is why a person would leave the beautiful green, rural Jamaican countryside to squat in some of Jamaica’s harshest urban environment, some of our most violent concrete ghettos.
 I equally do not even understand why a person who was born in the violent, murdering concrete ghetto, the dark inner city and underbelly of society would squat in that same violent concrete ghetto when the beautiful green, rural Jamaican countryside exist.

 So the question is, what is it about the inner city, the violent concrete ghetto that makes it so attractive to squatters?
 For a person who is down on their luck, the harsh urban violent concrete ghettos is even more chaotic and dangerous but maybe it is the chaotic and dangerous nature of these environment that makes it so attractive to some people.